beyondcode/laravel-credentials/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/beyondcode/laravel-credentials.svg?style=flat-square)](https://packagist.org/packages/beyondcode/laravel-credentials)

-The `beyondcode/laravel-credentials` package allows you to store all your secret credentials in an encrypted file and put that file into version control instead of having to add multiple credentials into your `.env` file.
+The `beyondcode/laravel-credentials` package allows you to store all your secret credentials in an encrypted file and put that file into version control instead of having to add multiple credentials into your `.env` file in your production environment.

 There are a couple of benefits of using encrypted credentials instead of environment keys: